APTG/2022_DCPT_LET/README.md

 position.
 - Target scoring volume should be small enough in z direction, and larger, but not too large latterally.
 We suggest:
   - 2 mm thick along z, centered on the reference depth as described below for the different plans.
-  - Latterally we suggest 5 cm in x and y, centered on the z-axis.
+  - Laterally we suggest 5 cm in x and y, centered on the z-axis.

 ## Plans and Measurement positions:
 There will 3 plans, and in total 5 measurement points: